CJRockball/pred_service/README.md

 - [Run](#run)

 ## Background
+The tips data set is a very basic example of regression.
+It still offers an opportunity to demonstrate many different aspects of machine learning for modeling, pipeline and serving.

+The EDA and modeling can be found in the notebook.
+The dataset is set up as two object, one to load the data and one to set up a pipeline with data transformation.
+For the models I mainly explore linear ones, after optimizing some non-linear models are tried, without improving metrics.
+And so I keep the simplest one for production.

+The prediction model is set up for production using FastAPI and Docker.
+The code can be run by cloning the repo and running the docker or trying it out on Heroku.
+The prediction demo samples rows from the training dataset, predicts and returns the true value and the prediction as json data.

 ## Site Overview
 The various functionality can be accessed through the address field of the browser.
 For local implementation the address for the prediction function will be `'127.0.0.1:8000/predict/` and the Heroku address xxx.
 For the database it will be `127.0.0.1:8001/tips` and the Heroku address xxx.
 The following links are implemented